Advancing Quantum Otto Engine Performance via Additional Magnetic Field and Effective Negative Temperature: Introduction

 Execution of each step perfectly in QOE is an ideal scenario.
 It is natural that imperfections enter \cite{Maciej_AIP_2007, Ahufinger_PRA_2005, Tanoy_PRA_2022, Ahana_PRA_2020, Srijon_PRA_2020, Maciej_Nature_2010} in the engine during the preparation of thermal states or during unitary dynamics.
-We introduce disorder in parameters by choosing them randomly from Gaussian and uniform distributions.
-We then demonstrate that the efficiency of QOE is robust against such impurities.
-Interestingly, we observe that the advantage in efficiency obtained for an additional magnetic field persists even in presence of disorder.
+Assessing the robustness against disorder becomes a crucial consideration in the design of quantum devices which is one of the aims of this work.
+We introduce disorder into the ideal engine parameters by randomly selecting them from Gaussian and uniform distributions.
+Subsequently, we demonstrate the remarkable robustness in the efficiency of the quantum Otto engine based on effective negative temperature against such impurities.
+The level of robustness strongly relies on the state populations, with higher effective negative temperatures exhibiting increased resilience.
+This phenomenon holds great promise not only in the field of quantum engines but also in the implementation of effective negative temperature in other quantum devices.
+Remarkably, our findings reveal that the advantage in efficiency achieved through an additional magnetic field in the presence of the disorder is higher than that can be obtained without the magnetic field in the \(z\)-direction in the absence of any impurities present in the system.

 In Sec. \ref{four-strokes}, we provide the framework of four-stroke quantum Otto engine.
 In Sec. \ref{transition_prob}, the transition probability is analytically calculated and the nature of transition probability is also shown graphically.
 We compute the efficiency and coherence in Sec. \ref{transition_prob} and try to argue that they are interconnected.
 Sec. \ref{disorder} considers the effects of disorder on the performance of the engine.
 A conclusion is presented in Sec. \ref{conc}.